sunga12/country-insights-webapp/README.md

 # 📖 Country-Insights <a name="about-project"></a>

-**Country-Insights** is a basic webapp that Displays Countries and their various details, Allows users to Navigate between teh home page and detais page, depending on the country of their choice.
+**Country-Insights** is a basic webapp that Displays Countries and their various details, Allows users to Navigate between the home page and details page, depending on the country of their choice.

 ## 🛠 Built With <a name="built-with"></a>
 - **HTML**
 - **CSS**
 - **React & Redux Toolkit**

 <!-- Features -->